List of awards and nominations received by Alicia Keys

 This is a list of awards and nominations received by Alicia Keys, an American singer-songwriter, record producer, television personality and entrepreneur.
-With sixteen wins, she is the fourth most awarded female artist at the Grammy Awards.
+With seventeen wins, she is the fourth most awarded female artist at the Grammy Awards.
 She also won nine Billboard Music Awards, four MTV VMA, three MTV EMA, eighteen NAACP Image Awards and eleven Soul Train Music Awards.

 Active in the music industry field since the 2000s, Keys published her debut album, Songs in A Minor in 2001.
 The project was nominated for six Grammy Awards, winning five, including Best R&B Album, Song of the Year for "Fallin'", and Best New Artist.
 Keys also received a MTV Video Music Awards, two American Music Awards, six NAACP Image Awards and two Billboard Music Awards.
 Keys' second album, The Diary of Alicia Keys (2003) promoted by the lead singles "If I Ain't Got You" and "You Don't Know My Name", winning three Grammy Awards.
 She also won six Billboard Music Awards, including Hot 100 Songwriter of the Year.
 The same year she collaborated with Usher on "My Boo" which won the Grammy Award for Best R&B Performance by a Duo or Group with Vocals.
 In 2005 she published her live album Unplugged promoted by the single "Unbreakable", which won two NAACP Image Awards.